 - The white bar marking is reserved for those sites where there is a persistent problem, with frequent obstruction of an access.

 - The lines are intended to deter drivers who would otherwise park across an access.
 They can be placed in residential streets with a high parking demand by non-residents, for example near shopping or commercial areas.
 They will not be used where parking obstruction is by neighbours.

 - They shall be laid in accordance with the road marking regulations and in white non-reflective material.

 - Anyone who applies for this facility is required to provide a detailed reason for the application.

-- If the work is agreed a charge of £45.00 per 5 metre line will apply.
-A cheque or postal order must be sent with each application made payable to Warwickshire County Council.
+- If the work is agreed a charge of £45 per five-metre line will apply (a cheque or postal order must be sent with each application made payable to Warwickshire County Council).

 Please note that these markings have no legal standing.
 However, if a vehicle does park on them, the presence of the line would tend to support the offence of obstruction.